ARU1-TEAM/Ubuntu-complete-install/README.md

 - First [download](https://www.pling.com/p/1505683/) the Lyrax theme.
 - Create a `.icons` folder at your `~/`.
 - Put the extracted file into the `.icons`.
-- Then go into `Mouse and Touchpad settings` over the `Theme` tab and select your cursor theme like so
+- Then go into `Mouse and Touchpad settings` over the `Theme` tab and select your cursor theme.

 ### Fonts
-Install Cantarell font using
+Install Cantarell font using this command.
 ~~~ sh
 sudo apt-get install fonts-cantarell
 ~~~
-Then you can select `Cantarell Regular` in both window manager and appearance over the font tab
+Then you can select `Cantarell Regular` in both window manager and appearance over the font tab.

 ### Panel Preferences
 - `Whisker Menu`